 - Monitor Service Center activity for compliance with Duke and Federal regulations.

-- Annually review and approve Service Center budgets and rates in coordination with Cost Reimbursement & Analysis.
+- Annually review and approve Service Center budgets and rates before forwarding to Cost Reimbursement & Analysis.

 - Inform Cost Reimbursement & Analysis of any material changes to active Service Centers.